Teacher Asked High School Students To Write A Suicide Note While Studying Shakespeare, Parents Protest

 According to the report, the children were not comfortable with the school project.
 In all, more than 60 students wrote a suicide note for the project.
 The teacher has since apologized, claiming she didn’t realize that it was in bad taste.

 One mother spoke out about the class project and how it affected her daughter.
-She explained that her daughter had had a friend that have killed themselves, so writing the suicide note was difficult for her.
+She explained that her daughter had had a friend that had taken their own life, so writing the suicide note was difficult for her.
 She continued saying that she doesn’t understand how the teacher thought it would be a good idea to force high school students to write a suicide note.

-Another parent said that the teacher might need to go back to training because the school project was not age- appropriate.
+Another parent said that the teacher might need to go back to training because the school project was not age-appropriate.

 The school project ended after a group of student and parents protested in front of the student school in South East London.
 At least 13 students participated in the protest.